0xSero/partisia-docs/docs/node-operations/run-a-deposit-or-withdrawal-oracle-node.md

 If you cannot wait for the deposit or withdrawal rotation, or if your node has to be shut down for maintenance.
 You can request a new oracle if the oracle is at least 14 days old.
 This will end the [epoch](../pbc-fundamentals/dictionary.md#epoch) of the oracle and three new nodes will be selected.
 The tokens of the three nodes associated with a specific oracle will get pending status for 14 days.

-If you have enough tokens available the node can be reselected for the same oracle.
-You can prevent that by
-[disassociating](https://browser.partisiablockchain.com/contracts/04f1ab744630e57fb9cfcd42e6ccbf386977680014/disassociateTokensFromContract)
-unused tokens in the large oracle contract.
-You should only take this measure, if you want your node to leave all oracle services.
+If you have enough tokens available the node can be reselected for the same oracle. this can be prevented by [disassociating](https://browser.partisiablockchain.com/contracts/04f1ab744630e57fb9cfcd42e6ccbf386977680014/disassociateTokensFromContract) unused tokens in the large oracle contract.
+Only do this action, if you want your node to leave all oracle services.

 ### How to find out which small oracle your node serves